pmanzoni/loractp/README.md

 * File `loractp.py` includes the class definition.

-* File `pong.py` can be tested with the `lopyserialproxy/p3code/ping.py` file and is an example of a request/response interaction.
+* File `ping.py` and `pong.py` are an example of a request/response interaction.
+Basically, ping.py sends a message and pong.py waits for a message.
+Once the message is received, pong "replies" it.

-* File `plainreceiver.py` shows the example of a receiving node.
+* File `plainreceiver.py` shows an example of a receiving node.